StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 16/09/2020 - Cstadther - Tiny fix, added object-fit:contain to images to help with stretching.
 - 15/09/2020 - Cstadther - Bug Fix #331, added sort by tier
 - 15/09/2020 - Cstadther - Fixed issue where defence was not updating correctly.
 - 14/09/2020 - Esrin - Hooked the semi-persistent sheet sizes into the createOwnedItem and deleteOwnedItem events to cover those cases where updateObject is not called on the sheet class.